Glennpedley/CluelessDevOps/README.md

 This sends me a whatsapp message saying <br>

-Yay!
-Push event triggered in master branch
+<h4>Yay!
+Push event triggered in master branch</h4><br>
 WHere the hell did these text come from and how can I edit them?

 I think they came from iishween/whatsapp-push-notify-action@master  <br>
 cos when i change to  <br>
 glennpedley/whatsapp-push-notify-action@master <br>
-nothing jalan.
+nothing jalan. (found out, it was indeed from the repository I copied from, in a file named main.py, we'll get to this later and how we are SOOooOOo gonna change this. )
  <br>
   <br>
 So knowing a bit more about what can work and what cannot, after this, I am going to start to edit the codes to learn which code is needed and if possible what code does what in the process, to "test" I did some changes to test to find out for myself what works and what does not, ONE by bloody ONE. <br>
-SO after this, I am going to start to edit the codes to learn which code is needed and if possible what code does what in the process.
+I am going to start to edit the codes to learn which code is needed and if possible what code does what in the process.
-<h1>This ReadMe is bascially to see that there are different versions and which codes we can use and works and which ones does not, more or less</h1>.
+<h1>This READMe is bascially to see that there are different versions and which codes we can use and works and which ones does not, more or less.
+NOT for those who just copy and run the code but more for those who want to know a bit more about what was copied</h1>.
  <br>
 SO after this, I am going to start to edit the codes to learn which code is needed and if possible what code does what in the process. <br>